nxdir-s/gmux/README.md

 ### Configuration

 GoMux can be configured using a toml file named `gomux.toml`.
-Tmux windows can be configured by creating a `windows` sub-table.
+Tmux windows can be configured by adding `windows` sub-tables.
 A window requires a `name` and a `cmd` that will be executed

 #### Example Config